iamnasef/iamnasef/README.md

 ```

-A 28+ times certified Senior Cyber Security Consultant with 8+ years of experience in securing business
-operations by providing penetration testing and security awareness.
-I was able to apply my knowledge to
-ministries, fintech leaders, giant banks, technology behemoths, multiple regulator entities, and ...etc.
+Experienced Penetration Tester with 8+ years helping organizations across telecommunication, ecommerce,
+finance, government, and education secure their operations.
+Skilled in Web, API, Mobile, Network,
+and Cloud environments, ensuring security and regulatory compliance.
+Passionate about continuous learning
+with 32 professional certifications.

 ```